Stair step cracks on walls are a common sign of foundation problems caused by settlement and soil issues.

 If your foundation soils are causing cracks in your foundation, bowing or buckling walls, sticking windows and doors, or any other foundation issues, call the local experts at Ohio Basement Authority today.
 We can solve all types of foundation repair problems caused by foundation soils.

 Contact us online to get your free foundation repair estimate!
-We offer all our services in Columbus, Springfield, Mansfield, Westerville, Newark, Lancaster, Zanesville, Chillicothe, Marion, Dublin and throughout the surrounding areas.
+We offer all our services in Columbus, Cincinnati, Dayton Springfield, Mansfield and throughout southern Ohio.